ACINQ/eclair/README.md

 For more information please visit the [API documentation website](https://acinq.github.io/eclair).

+:rotating_light: Eclair's JSON API should **NOT** be accessible from the outside world (similarly to Bitcoin Core API)

 ## Documentation

 Please visit our [docs](./docs) and [wiki](https://github.com/acinq/eclair/wiki) to find detailed instructions on how to configure your